RMPlib/RMPlib/README.md

 # RMPlib
-Library on RMP benchmarks

-This Repository contains a library of benchmark instances for the Role Mining Problem.
+This repository contains a library of benchmarks for the Role Mining Problem.

-Furthermore, two real-word benchmarks, based on data data from two German enterprises, can be found in "Real-World Benchmarks".
+RMPlib contains synthetic and real-world benchmark instances.

-The provission of further Benchmarks preferably taken from real-world use cases or Benchmarks covering other variants of the RMP is strongly encouraged.
+The provision of further benchmark instances, preferably taken from real-worls use cases, or instances covering other variants of RMP is strongly encouraged.
-These can be submitted to:

-For further information, pease read the documentation in the Wiki or the following publication:
+For further information,
+- pease read the documentation in the Wiki at https://github.com/RMPlib/RMPlib/wiki

-Remarks
-A very nice page on the RMP...
+- or the following publication: xxxxxx

+This work is currently undergoing a double-blind review process.
+Therefore all information linking to persons or organizations are currently removed